TABLE OF CONTENTS

 (4) Contract.
-An agreement to perform a service in exchange for compensation, usually memorialized by a memorandum of understanding, a cooperative agreement, an actual written contract, or any form of written or implied agreement is considered a contract for the purpose of determining whether an entity is a “DOE contractor.”
+An agreement to perform a service in exchange for compensation, usually memorialized by a memorandum of understanding, a cooperative agreement, an actual written contract, or any form of written or implied agreement, is considered a contract for the purpose of determining whether an entity is a “DOE contractor.”

-(1) the claimed period of employment occurred during the covered time frame as alleged, and
+(1) the claimed period of employment occurred during the covered time frame as alleged; and

-(2) a contract to provide “covered services” existed between the claimed subcontractor and a contractor at the facility or the identified vendor (during the covered time frame),and
+(2) a contract to provide “covered services” existed between the claimed subcontractor and a contractor at the facility or the identified vendor (during the covered time frame);and

 (3) the employment activities (work or labor) took place on the premises of the covered facility.

-(3) In completing the subcontractor worksheet, the CE will likely use an assortment of documentary evidence from different sources to make a finding of covered subcontractor employment.
+e.
+Developing subcontractor employment.
+The CE will likely use an assortment of documentary evidence from different sources to make a finding of covered subcontractor employment.
 For example, SSA records may show that the employee worked for Sentell Brothers, thus establishing verified earnings.
-Documentation from CPWR may show that Sentell Brothers was a subcontractor during the period of verified earnings at K-25, X-20, Y-12 and Oak Ridge in general.
-DOE may also provide documentation showing that the employee had a clearance to work at K-25 doing construction or DOE provides dosimetry badging information specific to K-25.
-In this situation, the CE has sufficient documentation to make a determination that the employee worked as a K-25 subcontractor employee during the time period for which the earnings, the contractual information and the presence on the premises requirements are all met.
+Documentation from the CPWR may show that Sentell Brothers was a subcontractor during the period of verified earnings at K-25, X-20, Y-12 and Oak Ridge in general.
+The DOE may also provide documentation showing that the employee had a clearance to work at K-25 doing construction or dosimetry badging information specific to K-25.
+In this situation, the CE has sufficient documentation to make a determination that the employee worked as a K-25 subcontractor employee during the time period for which the earnings, the contractual information, and the presence on the premises requirements are all met.

-15. Researcher Employment at DOE Facilities.
+14. Researcher Employment at DOE Facilities.
 A DOE contractor employee is also defined as “An individual who is or was in residence at a Department of Energy facility as a researcher for one or more periods aggregating at least 24 months.”
 In order for an employee to meet the “researcher” provision under the Act, the following criteria must be met:

 b.
 Living on-site not required.
 Although some DOE facilities provide dormitory-style accommodations which often house researchers, “in residence” can be satisfied by working “on the premises,” and the individual need not have been living on the premises of the DOE facility.